 Evaluations are made with respect to three areas of service: (1) professional service, (2) University service, and (3) public service.
 It is not necessary for a candidate to participate equally in all three service areas.
 Differing participation in the three service areas typically reflects the strengths and interests of individual faculty members.
-In addition, this Department values service activities that explicitly incorporate and address EDI.
-The department recognizes that faculty commitment to the pursuit of EDI for historically marginalized communities may necessitate consistent involvement with professional service, university service, and public service.
-Faculty may offer evidence of how their service links to their pursuit of EDI.
+In addition, this Department values service activities that explicitly foster a culture of belonging, fairness, and representation.
+The department recognizes that faculty commitment to fostering a culture of belonging, fairness, and representation may necessitate consistent involvement with professional service, university service, and public service.
+Faculty may offer evidence of how their service links to their efforts to foster a culture of belonging, fairness, and representation.